Updated March 11, 2016

 - Click “Insert into Post.”

-To embed something in your post from another site, like a YouTube video, go to that site and copy the snippet of code they provide.
+To embed other media like a YouTube video – Go to that site and copy the snippet of embed code they provide.
 In your WordPress post, first switch to the “Text” tab (as opposed to the “Visual” tab as in step 3 above).
 Paste the provided code into to spot you want the embedded item to appear.

 Tip: You can change the size of your embedded YouTube video.

-- Go to the video page of the YouTube video you want to embed.
+- Go to the video individual page of the YouTube video you want to embed.

-- Click “Show More” directly underneath the highlighted code.
+- Click “Show More” underneath the highlighted code.

 - Scroll down and choose a different size from the “Video size” dropdown menu.